Efficient Distributed Decomposition and Routing Algorithms in Minor-Free Networks and Their Applications: Introduction

 \paragraph{Low-diameter decomposition.} An $(\epsilon, D)$ \emph{low-diameter decomposition} of a graph $G=(V,E)$ is a collection of sets $\VV = \{V_1, V_2, \ldots, V_k\}$ meeting the following two conditions. \begin{itemize} \item The collection of sets $\VV$ partitions the vertex set $V = V_1 \cup V_2 \cup \cdots \cup V_k$ in such a way that the number of inter-cluster edges is at most $\epsilon|E|$. \item For each $1 \leq i \leq k$, the diameter of the subgraph $G[V_i]$ induced by $V_i$ is at most $D$. \end{itemize}

-In the $\LOCAL$ model, \emph{low-diameter decomposition} is an extremely useful tool in designing algorithms, as it allows us to shift from the general graph setting to the low-diameter graph setting, where brute-force information gathering can be done efficiently.
-In particular, low-diameter decomposition can be used to construct a \emph{network decomposition}, which plays a central role in the computation complexity of the $\LOCAL$ model and can be used to find a $(1 \pm \epsilon)$-approximate solution of an arbitrary covering and packing integer program~\cite{ghaffari2017complexity}.
+In the $\LOCAL$ model, \emph{low-diameter decomposition} is a fundamental tool for algorithm design.
+It enables a reduction from general graphs to low-diameter graphs, where brute-force information gathering can be performed efficiently.
+In particular, low-diameter decompositions can be used to construct \emph{network decompositions}, which play a central role in the computational complexity of the $\LOCAL$ model.
+They also enable the computation of $(1 \pm \epsilon)$-approximate solutions to arbitrary covering and packing integer programs~\cite{chang2023complexity,ghaffari2017complexity}.